Mon-Yough Chapter 3, Society for Pennsylvania Archaeology (SPA)

-We are on an excavating hiatus until spring of the site of the Green Tree Tavern.
+We are currently excavating the site of the Green Tree Tavern.

 The location of the Tavern is: